-- 1.6.1 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
+1.6.1 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 As per the Gambling Commission's Guidance for local authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
 It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome.
 It is expected that issues relating to the location of a gambling premises will be addressed in the relevant local risk assessment.
-See section 1.13 for more information on our expectations for local risk assessments. - 1.6.2 Where gambling premises are located in sensitive areas, e.g. near schools, this Licensing Authority will consider imposing restrictions on advertising gambling facilities on such premises where it is felt relevant and reasonably consistent with the Licensing Objectives.
+See section 1.13 for more information on our expectations for local risk assessments..

+1.6.2 Where gambling premises are located in sensitive areas, e.g. near schools, this Licensing Authority will consider imposing restrictions on advertising gambling facilities on such premises where it is felt relevant and reasonably consistent with the Licensing Objectives.
-1.7 Relationship with Other Authorities

-- 1.7.1 The Licensing Authority is aware of the potential overlap with planning and building regulations, as well as with fire and health and safety regulations.
-In determining applications, only relevant matters will be taken into consideration.
+1.7 Planning:

+1.7.1 The Guidance states:

+In determining applications the Licensing Authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
 One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.

-Further information is at sections 7.58 to 7.65 of the Guidance. - 1.7.2 This Licensing Authority will not take into account irrelevant matters as per the Guidance.
-In addition this Licensing Authority notes the following excerpt from section 7.65 of the Guidance:
+1.7.2 This Licensing Authority will not take into account irrelevant matters as per the above guidance.
+In addition this Licensing Authority notes the following excerpt from the Guidance:

-"When dealing with a premises licence application for finished buildings, the Licensing Authority should not take into account whether those buildings have or comply with the necessary planning or building consents.
-Nor should fire or health and safety risks be taken into account.
+When dealing with a premises licence application for finished buildings, the Licensing Authority should not take into account whether those buildings have or comply with the necessary planning or building consents.
 Those matters should be dealt with under relevant planning control and building regulation powers, and not form part of the consideration for the premises licence.
 Section 210 of the Act prevents licensing authorities taking into account the likelihood of the proposal by the applicant obtaining planning or building consent when considering a premises licence application.
-Equally the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building."
+Equally the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building.